Mulc1b3R/Theseus-AI/README.md

 ```
 TYPE: openai

 AI: opens a second , larger openai user interface in screen capable of complex code generation tasks in a multitude of languages.
-(ZENDOG-UI).
+ZENDOG-UI.

 and answering questions on any subject.
-(All generated code is downloadable at a click).
+All generated code is downloadable at a click.
 ```
 ## Features
 - Built in Dev server for viewing Web Pages.